 On the day that lead to their offending, and often in the days and weeks that follow the offence, later examination of events often reveal that many exits presented themselves – opportunities to change course, turn left, not right, resist peer pressure, stop drinking, go home, realise drink causes violence and avoid the crime having seen it coming, or exits that focus on damage limitation, and represent a chance to mitigate the consequences of exits either seen and ignored, or missed altogether.

-Today as we stand on the verge of a General Election, it is apposite to revisit one case where in less than two months after the last Election a person who ought to have been able to spot an exit a mile off sped past it, literally, and paid an awful price for doing so.
+Recently as we went through a General Election, it is apposite to revisit one case where in less than two months after the last Election a person who ought to have been able to spot an exit a mile off sped past it, literally, and paid an awful price for doing so.

 Who knows where the journey ends once we tell that first lie – and the second that inevitably follows once the first has been discovered?

 Thirty-four year old Fiona Onasanya had been the Member of Parliament for Peterborough for just seven weeks when in July 2017, no doubt distracted, her thoughts elsewhere, the MP and practising solicitor failed to notice the speedometer on her car slip past 40 in the 30 limit – and she missed the road-side speed camera too, until it flashed and caught her car in its trap.